iristraa/MainMenuWallpaper/README.md

 Allows you to set your own wallpaper on MenuLayer.

-Wallpaper images are stored at "[GD Installation folder]/geode/unzipped/iristraa.mainmenuwallpaper/resources/iristraa.mainmenuwallpaper".
+Wallpaper image is stored at "iristraa.mainmenuwallpaper" in texture packs,... or "[GD Installation folder]/geode/unzipped/iristraa.mainmenuwallpaper/resources/iristraa.mainmenuwallpaper".

 ### TODO:
  - Android support